onflow/docs/docs/community-resources/developer-portal/index.md

 ### Dead Links Checks

-The Developer Portal automatically scans relative links in *all your documents* when you submit changes to your docs.
+The Flow Docs automatically scans relative links in *all your documents* when you submit changes to your docs.
 This is done to ensure that cross-links are valid, within your set of documentation.

 ## Content Previews

 A special preview link is provided for content PRs as part of the GitHub PR check run.

-Previews are generated against the **PR branch of the Developer Portal**, to ensure your content can be integrated with the latest updates to the Developer Portal itself.
+Previews are generated against the **PR branch of the Flow Docs**, to ensure your content can be integrated with the latest updates to the Flow Docs itself.

 Here is an example of preview output for changed documents in a PR